-We would like to report that 54% of our graduates change their profession to a more Blockchain related one, during or after their studies.
+However, we would like to report that 54% of our graduates (from the DL program) change their profession to a more blockchain related one, during or after their studies.
 This high percentage depicts the success of the program and demonstrates that the learning outcomes relate to the business needs.
-In particular, 42% of those who select a Blockchain related profession work in area of blockchain development (e.g. developers, startupers, analysts or architects) which is in line with the current market trends.
-The figure below shows the distribution of the Blockchain professions carried out by our students which covers a wide range of Blockchain professions.
+In particular, 42% of those who select a blockchain related profession work in area of blockchain development (e.g. developers, startupers, analysts and architects) which is in line with the current market trends.
+The figure below shows the distribution of the blockchain professions carried out by our students which covers a wide range of blockchain professions.

-Some of our graduates work for well-known Blockchain organizations like Coindesk, Coinbase, Coinomi, Block.co.
+Some of our graduates work for Blockchain organizations like Coindesk, Coinbase, Coinomi, Block.co.
 Other well noted cases include but not limited to the Blockchain advisor of the Governor of Florida, the CTO at Cisco, Academic faculty members at the British University of Dubai and the University of the Hauge, CEOs, CIOs, managers, Blockchain, FinTech or RegTech consultants etc.

 4.2.2.
-Sophisticated analytical tools can be used to track students' progress and performance (see also section 6).
+"Sophisticated analytical tools can be used to track students' progress and performance (see also section 6)."